mohammadtawfik/aerolearn_ai/docs/development/day13_plan.md

 # Day 13: Advanced AI Analysis — Plan, Criteria, and Implementation Map

-**Status as of 2023-11-17:**
+**Status as of 2024-06-09:**
 ☑ **Task 13.1:** Complete *(see deliverables below)*
 ☑ **Task 13.2:** Complete
-▢ **Task 13.3:** Not started
+☑ **Task 13.3:** Complete
 ▢ **Task 13.4:** Not started

 ## Summary of Progress

-- **Task 13.2 is now fully complete:**
+- **Task 13.3 is now fully complete:**
-  - All code and documentation requirements for content relationship mapping are met.
+  - All code and documentation requirements for external resource discovery are met.
-  - Concept extraction is robust (supports singular/plural/compound/accented forms).
-  - Comprehensive relationship mapping from content to concepts ("covers") is established.
-  - KnowledgeGraph construction, navigation, and DOT export are fully implemented, documented, and demonstrated via example scripts and guides.
+  - Modular resource orchestrator and manager implemented, with providers (DeepSeek example), scoring, and integration logic.
+  - Comprehensive and extensible plugin architecture for resource discovery providers.
+  - Robust test coverage for core AI orchestrator, provider integration, scoring, and error handling.
+  - Documentation for API, usage, extension, and CI setup is present.
-  - User/developer documentation is present for construction, relationship types, visualization, and recommendations.
+  - User/developer guides provided for onboarding, integration, and troubleshooting.
-  - Test coverage ensures accurate extraction and relationship creation, with integration tested and robust.

 - **Key Learnings:**
-  - Concept extraction and relationship mapping require not only code but practical workflows and documentation to ensure reproducibility and onboarding.
-  - Integration between knowledge graph components, visualization, and navigation is well understood and extensible.
+  - Secure, modular integration of external AI-driven resources can be achieved by abstracting provider logic and scoring.
+  - Detailed test coverage combined with explicit, discoverable config management ensures reliability and onboarding efficiency.
+  - Documentation at every delivery step boosts team alignment and future extensibility.

 - **Test Health:**
-  - All integration and unit tests for relationship mapping now pass.
+  - All integration and unit tests for resource discovery, provider API integration, and relevance scoring now pass.
-  - Documentation and CI are in sync with implementation.
+  - Docs, CI, and implementation are synchronized.
+  - All previous reported module import issues are fixed.

 ---